vgteam/giraffe-sv-paper/scripts/construction/README.md

 These scripts expect to read files from the `s3://vg-data` and `s3://glennhickey` buckets.
 You will need to have access to this bucket, or else replace reads from it with reads from a different bucket where you have placed the archived input data from our data archive.

-These scripts expect to read files from the mount point `/public/groups/cgl/users/daheller/yeast_graph`.
-You will need to provide this mount point, with the relevant files from the data archive, or else edit the scripts to reference a different local path for these files.

 These scripts expect to write to the `s3://vg-k8s` bucket.
 You will need to have write access to this bucket, or you will need to replace these writes with writes to a bucket where you intend to store your generated artifacts.

+The yeast graph construction script expect to read files from the mount point `/public/groups/cgl/users/daheller/yeast_graph`.
+You will need to provide this mount point, with the relevant files from the data archive, or else edit the script to reference a different local path for these files.

 ## Running the scripts